A Bit of Nondeterminism Makes Pushdown Automata Expressive and Succinct: History-deterministic Visibly Pushdown Automata

 If Player~2 wins the one-token game with a strategy $\strat$, she wins, in particular, against every copycat strategy for Player~1.
 Observe that copycat strategies win any play along which Player~2 plays a non-residual transition.
 Therefore, $\strat$ must avoid ever playing a non-residual transition.
 We can now use $\strat$ to construct a resolver~$r_\strat$ for $\aut$: $r_\strat$ maps a sequence of transitions over a word $w$ and a letter~$a$ to the transition chosen by $\strat$ in the one-token game where Player~1 played $wa$ and used a copycat strategy to construct his run.
 Then, $r_\strat$ never produces a non-residual transition.
 As a result, if a word $w$ is in $L(\aut)$, then the run induced by $r_\strat$ over every prefix $v$ of $w$ leads to a configuration that accepts the remainder of $w$.
 This is in particular the case for $w$ itself, for which $r_\strat$ induces an accepting run.
 This concludes our argument that $r_\strat$ is indeed a resolver, and $\aut$ is therefore \HD.

 Thus, to decide whether a VPA $\aut$ is \HD it suffices to solve the one-token game on $\aut$, which can be done in exponential time.
-The matching lower bound follows from a reduction from the inclusion problem for VPA, which is $\exptime$-hard~\cite{AlurM04}, to \HDness (see~\cite{LZ20} for details of the reduction in the context of $\omega$-\HD-PDA). \end{proof}
+The matching lower bound follows from a reduction from the inclusion problem for VPA, which is $\exptime$-hard~\cite{AlurM04}, to \HDness (see~\cite[Theorem~6.1(1)]{LZ22} for details of the reduction in the context of $\omega$-\HD-PDA). \end{proof}

-Thus, it is decidable if a given VPA is history-deterministic.
-On the other hand, the problem of deciding whether a language of a VPA is history-deterministic, i.e. accepted by some \HD-VPA, is trivial, as VPA are determinizable~\cite{AlurM04}.
+Thus, \HDness for VPA is decidable.
+On the other hand, the problem of deciding whether a language of a VPA is history-deterministic, i.e. accepted by some \HD-VPA, is trivial, as VPA are determinisable~\cite{AlurM04}.